What Is Bacterial Vaginosis?

 The doctor can prescribe antibiotics (metronidazole, clindamycin, tinidazole) to treat BV.
 This could be a tablet you take by mouth or a cream or gel you put into your vagina.
 You'll need to take most treatments for 5 to 7 days.
 Finish all your medicine, even if the symptoms go away.
 If you stop early, the infection could come back.

 Since BV can be spread through sex, don’t have sexual contact until you're done taking your medicine and your symptoms are gone.
-If your partner is another woman, she may want to see her doctor to find out if she needs treatment.
+If your partner is another woman, they may want to see their doctor to find out if they need treatment.

 Even after BV is treated and goes away, it often returns.
 If that happens, you'll probably need to take antibiotics again for a longer time.